-Don't worry if you have feelings of inadequacy as an educator.
-As a parent of young children your love and concern for them will be a great incentive for learning what you need to know to have a happy, productive home school adventure, so don’t worry too much if you are feeling some apprehension.
+As a parent of young children, your love and concern for them will be a great incentive for learning what you need to know to have a happy, productive home school adventure, so don’t worry too much if you are feeling some apprehension.

 A few homeschooling teaching tips…